Nerwyn/ha-nunjucks/README.md

 ### [Labels](https://www.home-assistant.io/docs/configuration/templating/#labels)

+**NOTE**: Label name is not readily available in the hass object, so it is not included as a function or function input.

 | Name           | Type             | Arguments               | Description                                                                                |
 | -------------- | ---------------- | ----------------------- | ------------------------------------------------------------------------------------------ |
 | labels         | function, filter | lookup_value (optional) | Returns the full list of label IDs, or those for a given area ID, device ID, or entity ID. |